imacrayon/alpine-ajax/docs/examples.md

 # Examples

 Below are a set of UX patterns implemented using Alpine AJAX with minimal HTML and styling.
-Many of these patterns were borrowed from [HTMX's excellent UI Examples](https://htmx.org/examples/).

 You can copy and paste them and then adjust them for your needs.